mayajal/stats/src/ai/data/Guide_statistics_1.md

 - Provide practical advice on reporting results and potential study limitations.
 - For complex/nested designs or uncertainty, recommend consulting with a statistician.

-This guide forms a structured knowledge base for an AI chatbot, ensuring agricultural scientists receive precise, context-appropriate, and actionable guidance on selecting and applying statistical tools in their research[^1].
+This guide forms a structured knowledge base for an AI chatbot, ensuring agricultural scientists receive precise, context-appropriate, and actionable guidance on selecting and applying statistical tools in their research.